Information and Advice

 If you are worried about the mental health of your family member or friend, you may wish to share this with the prison.
 You could write or call and ask to speak to the ‘safer custody’ team in the prison and let them know about your concerns.
 You could also share this with the healthcare team.

-Please be aware that it is likely that staff are unlikely to be able to share much information with you, if any, due to confidentiality issues.
+Please be aware that it is likely that staff will not share much information with you due to confidentiality issues.
 It may help to get written consent from your family member/friend giving them permission to share information with you.

 Our Advice and Information service helps prisoners by informing how they should be treated, what the prison rules and instructions say are and what they can do if they think the prison is doing something wrong.

-We are a small service and we only get involved ourselves in a minority of cases that are within our remit.
-In these few cases we would do this through contact and consent of the person in prison.
+We are a small service and so we can only get involved ourselves in a small number of cases.
+In these cases we would do this through contact and consent of the person in prison.
 We therefore encourage family members and friends to provide our details to the person in prison and advise them to contact us directly.

 Please note, we are not solicitors and so cannot give legal advice.
 We do not give long term support or counselling.